Electrochromism: Working principle of electrochromic windows

 Multiple layers are needed for a functional smart window with electrochromic characteristics.
 The first and last are transparent glass made of silica (SiO_{2}), the two electrodes are needed to apply the voltage, which in turn will push (or pull) Li^{+} ions from the ion storage layer, through the electrolyte into the electrochromic material (or vice versa).
 Applying a high voltage (4 V or more) will push lithium-ions into the electrochromic layer, deactivating the electrochromic material.
 The window is fully transparent now.
 By applying a lower voltage (2.5 V for example) the concentration of Li-ions in the electrochromic layer decreases, thus activating (N)IR-active tungsten oxide.
 This activation causes reflection of infrared light, thus lowering the greenhouse effect, which in turn reduces the amount of energy needed for air conditioning.
 Depending on the electrochromic material used, different parts of the spectrum can be blocked, this way UV, visible and IR light can be independently reflected at the will of a user.

 Applications

 Several electrochromic devices have been developed.
 Electrochromism is commonly used in the production of electrochromic windows or "smart glass", and more recently electrochromic displays on paper substrate as anti-counterfeiting systems integrated into packaging.
 NiO materials have been widely studied as counter electrodes for complementary electrochromic devices, particularly for smart windows.

 ICE 3 high speed trains use electrochromic glass panels between the passenger compartment and the driver's cabin.
 The standard mode is clear, and can be switched by the driver to frosted.
-Electrochromic windows are used in the Boeing 787 Dreamliner, allowing crew and passengers to control the transparency of the windows and prevent glare.
+Electrochromic windows are used in the Boeing 787 Dreamliner in the form of a dimmable panel between the exterior window and interior dust cover, allowing crew and passengers to control the transparency of the windows.